 absolute_height

-Default `FALSE`.
+Default FALSE.
 Default is specifying the tree height directly, relative to the underlying height map.
-If `TRUE`, `canopy_height` will specified by the actual altitude of the top of the tree.
-Total tree height will be `canopy_height + trunk_height`.
+If TRUE, crown_height will specified by the actual altitude of the top of the tree.
+Total tree height will be crown_height + trunk_height.

-Default `1`.
-Ratio of the canopy width to the canopy height. `1` is spherical.
+Default NULL.
+Ratio of the crown width to the crown height.
+A value of 1 is spherical.

 trunk_radius